 In Marvel Ultimate Alliance, Rogue is mentioned by Ms. Marvel.

-In little big planet Rogue appears as a costume in the PS3 exclusive title via downloadable content.
+Rogue appears as a costume in the PS3 exclusive title via downloadable content.

 Rogue appears as an unlockable character in the Marvel: Avengers Alliance video game on Facebook.
 She is a Generalist Class character, but through her 'Absorb Power' ability she is able to take on the standard effects of all other classes without changing her class outright.
 Her default costume is her famous 90's outfit.
 An alternate modern costume has been shown, though the release date has yet to be announced.